AdobeDocs/journey-optimizer.it-IT/help/using/offers/export-catalog/export-decisions.md

 >
 >Scopri come accedere ai set di dati esportati per ciascun oggetto della Libreria offerte in [questa sezione](../export-catalog/access-dataset.md).

-Elenco di tutti i campi che possono essere utilizzati nella **[!UICONTROL Decision Object Repository - Decisions]** set di dati (precedentemente noto come archivio oggetti decisionali - Attività).
+Elenco di tutti i campi che possono essere utilizzati nella **[!UICONTROL Archivio oggetti decisionali - Decisioni]** set di dati (precedentemente noto come archivio oggetti decisionali - Attività).

 <!--A decision (formerly known as offer decision) is used to control the decisioning process.
 It specifies the filter applied to the total inventory to narrow down offers by topic/category, the placement to narrow down the inventory to those offers that technically fit into the reserved space for the offer and specifies a fallback option should the combined constraints disqualify all available personalization offers.-->